Panda279TV/Panda-CSS3-Grid/README.md

 ---

 ## Statistics
-- Minimalistic
-- Small
+- Minimalistic and Small
-- Simple
-- Easy and fast to learn
+- Simple, Easy and fast to learn
 - Normal or Responsive Grid
-- All distances set to 0 (Margin and Padding 0 PX)
+- All distances set to 0PX (Margin and Padding 0 PX)
 - Very good and practical grid padding distances
 - No CSS `!Important`
 - Only about 2200 bytes